Modernization of the People's Liberation Army: Doctrine, strategy, and tactics

 From the early 1950s until the mid-1970s, people's war remained China's military doctrine.
 The PLA's force structure, however, which came to include nuclear weapons as well as artillery, combat aircraft, and tanks, did not reflect the concept of people's war.
 In the late 1970s, Chinese military leaders began to modify PLA doctrine, strategy, and tactics under the rubric of "people's war under modern conditions."
 This updated version of people's war lacked a systematic definition, but it permitted Chinese military leaders to pay tribute to Mao's military and revolutionary legacy while adapting military strategy and tactics to the needs of modern conventional and nuclear warfare.
 Elaborating on Mao's concept of active defense—tactically offensive action with a defensive strategy—Chinese strategy was designed to defeat a Soviet invasion before it could penetrate deeply into China.
 Chinese strategists envisaged a forward defense, that is, near the border, to prevent attack on Chinese cities and industrial facilities, particularly in north and northeast China.
 Such a defense-in-depth would require more positional warfare, much closer to the border, in the initial stages of a conflict.
 This strategy downplayed the people's war strategy of "luring in deep" in a protracted war, and it took into account the adaptations in strategy and tactics necessitated by technological advances in weaponry.
 The PLA emphasized military operations using modernized, combined arms tactics for the dual purpose of making the most effective use of current force structure and of preparing the armed forces for more advanced weaponry in the future.

 The doctrine of "people's war under modern conditions" also incorporated the use of strategic and tactical nuclear weapons.
 China's own nuclear forces, which developed a second-strike capability in the early 1980s, provided Beijing with a credible, if minimum, deterrent against Soviet or United States nuclear attack.
 China repeatedly has vowed never to use nuclear weapons first, but it has promised retaliation against a nuclear attack.
+Indeed, research have found China preferring non-warfare coercive means - such as economic coercion and 'greyzone' tactions - to extract compliance, rather than directly using the PLA.
 Chinese strategists also evinced an interest in tactical nuclear weapons, and the PLA has simulated battlefield use of such weapons in offensive and defensive exercises.